chyidl/chyidlTutorial/root/ilikeit/VPS/README.md

     - The best way of creating a swap file is with the **fallocate** program.
 This command creates a file of a preallocated size instantly.
     - $ sudo fallocate -l 1G /swapfile   # If **faillocate** is not installed or if you get an error message saying **fallocate failed: Operation not supported** then you can use the following command to create the swap file:
     - $ sudo dd if=/dev/zero of=/swapfile bs=1024 count=1048576
-    - verify that the correct amount of spaces was reserved by typing
+    - $ ls -lh /swapfile # verify that the correct amount of spaces was reserved by typing
-    - $ ls -lh /swapfile

 * Enabling the Swap File
     - Now that we have a file of the correct size available, we need to actually turn this into swap space.
     - First, we need to lock down the permissions of the file so that only the users with **root** privileges can read the contents.
 This prevents normal users from being able to access the file, which would have significant security implications.
     - $ sudo chmod 600 /swapfile #Make the file only accessible to **root** by typing.
     - $ sudo mkswap /swapfile # mark the files as swap space
+    - $ sudo swapon -a
     - $ sudo swapon --show # verify that the swap is available

 * Make the Swap File Permanent